MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-endpoints.md

 - `https://*.smartscreen-prod.microsoft.com`
 - `https://*.urs.microsoft.com/`

-## Bing Chat
+## Copilot and Sidebar

-Service that supports Copilot and Sidebar apps.
+The service that supports Copilot, and other apps, in the Edge sidebar.

 - `http://edgeservices.bing.com/`
 - `https://edgeservices.bing.com/`